Mental Health is NOT a Lack of Faith, it’s About a God in/with Us in Our Weakness

 God is displayed in Mother Teresa's Darkness.

-The Resiliency Exercise (Ch.
-3) highlights Mother Teresa's story, revealing how God displayed Himself in/through her life.
-Many know her relentless faithfulness to Jesus and her global work among the poor, sick, and helpless.
-But she struggled within.
-She writes ...
+The chapter’s Resiliency Exercise (Ch.
+3) highlights men and women of faith who struggled with mental health challenges, including Mother Teresa.
+Her story reveals how God displayed Himself in/through her life.
+Many know her for her relentless faithfulness to Jesus and her global work among the poor, sick, and the marginalized; only a few knew of the deep inner struggles she endured from the very start of her ministry.
+In her own words, Mother Teresa writes...

-"There is such terrible darkness within me, as if everything was dead.
+"There is such terrible darkness within me as if everything was dead.
 It has been like this more or less from the time I started the work."
-(Mother Teresa)

-Is her life an example of dealing with an unmovable dark thorn and of what Jesus said to Paul? ...
+Mother Teresa is a life example of dealing with an unmovable dark thorn with the sufficiency of grace, much like Jesus responding to the apostle Paul’s painful thorn? ...
 "My grace is sufficient ... my power is made perfect in weakness (2 Cor.
 12:9).

-God is bigger IN our weakness … dwelling in us … sojourning with us toward His loving goodness.
+God is bigger IN our weakness … dwelling in us … sojourning with us toward His loving goodness (see Philippians 2:13).

 Joe Padilla | Grace Alliance